tnakatani/ImageClassifier/README.md

                         Return n most likely classes -n CATEGORY_NAMES, --category_names CATEGORY_NAMES
-                        Use a mapping of categories to real names --gpu                 Use GPU for training; Default is True
+                        Use a mapping of categories to real names --gpu                 Use GPU for predictions; Default is True
 ```

 `predict.py` currently runs the following arguments set in the `consts.py` file: